John Wylson, RIBA – Founder/Vice President

 He has been sailing since he was 7 years old, mostly off North Norfolk.
 Nick has a wife and two children.

 Andrew is HR Director at Bernard Matthews and has a strong interest in the development of young people.
 This is what particularly excites him about Excelsior and the fantastic opportunity it gives youngsters not just to sail but the lifelong skills such as leadership and teamwork which are so essential in the workplace.
 Andrew is also a keen, but not terribly good, tennis player and is Chairman of Acle Tennis Club.
 Andrew is also a Director of the Norfolk Chamber of Commerce.

-Chris said: “Retirement is wonderful but I want to do more than play golf and fly fish for trout (both of which I love) so when I was offered the opportunity to work as a part of the Excelsior project in order to improve the life chances of young people I was delighted to become involved.
+Chris was appointed head teacher of Reepham High School in 1996.
+Building the school into one which received 3 outstanding Ofsted reports, Chris received a Lifetime Achievement Award for his work and having retired he has given some of his time to the trust.
+“When I was offered the opportunity to work as a part of the Excelsior project in order to improve the life chances of young people I was delighted to become involved.
 Nothing is more important.”

 Rachel Scarff – Development Officer